-Our performance in 2019 was significantly improved in comparison to 2018, and we achieved certain of our financial targets as initially set forth in the Company's earnings release issued in February 2019, and also progressed on several other key objectives intended to position the Company for future growth.
-Consistent with the Company's pay-for-performance philosophy, this resulted in increased annual cash incentive compensation for our named executive officers for 2019 in comparison to recent years (for example, our Chief Executive Officer earned 106% of his target cash incentive award attainable for 2019).
-In addition, stock options were reintroduced in 2019 to our long-term incentive ("LTI") mix to create additional incentive for executives to share in future stock price appreciation.
-As a result, 75% of the LTI awards granted to each of our named executive officers was in the form of performance-based restricted stock or stock options, which will result in value to the named executive officers only to the extent the Company achieves its long-term performance goals and/or its stock price increases in the future.
-Moreover, the value of the Company's target LTI awards again remained below the 25th percentile of our peer group in 2019.
+We achieved or exceeded several of our primary financial targets in 2020 and made progress on other key objectives intended to position the Company for future growth, while also assisting our affiliated hospitals in managing through the COVID-19 pandemic.
+Consistent with the Company's pay-for-performance philosophy, the Company's performance in 2020 resulted in greater levels of cash incentive compensation being paid to our named executive officers in 2020 than in 2019 (for example, our then-serving Chief Executive Officer earned 128% of his target cash incentive award attainable for 2020 compared to 106% in 2019).
+Our long-term incentive ("LTI") mix further aligns our executive compensation program with stockholder interests by virtue of the fact that 75% of the LTI awards granted to each of our named executive officers in 2020 was in the form of performance-based restricted stock or stock options, which will result in value to the named executive officers only to the extent the Company achieves its long-term performance goals and/or our stock price increases in the future.
+Moreover, the value of the Company's target LTI awards again remained below the 25th percentile of our peer group in 2020.